 💠 In the end, you can depreciate other items if you wish or exit the account.

-- Set up Employees in QuickBooks
+- How to Set up Equity Accounts in QuickBooks